Changissnz/internet_insecurity_of_today/README.md

   mysterious ways.
 - Some people have started color-coding their internet domains to declare their allegiances (i.e. yellow gangs, red hatters, blue lights) in what appears to be fair competition on a good day.
 Everyone knows how days are.
 Good days and bad days.
 Waiting for the day.
   Counting the days.
-So the fair competition could turn epic by the honesty of narrators (whites and greys).
+So the fair competition could turn epic by the honesty of narrators (white tails and grey mirrors).